Abiodun Faleke: Early life and education

 Faleke was born in Ekinrin Adde in Ijumu Local Government Area in the old Kabba Province.
 With the creation of Kogi State in 1991, Ijumu Local Government Area became a part of Kogi West.
 Faleke had his early education in Ijumu.
-He is an old student of Abdulazeez Atta Memorial College, Ijumu.
+He is an old student of Abdulazeez Atta Memorial College, Okene.
 In 1986, he finished from Kaduna Polytechnic with a Higher National Diploma (HND) in Purchasing and Supply Management with an award of the best student of his class with Upper Credit.

 He holds master's degree (MBA) in Business Administration with management as the major focus from Imo State university, Owerri in 2003.
 He is a Fellow of chartered Institute of Purchasing Supply (CIPS), London, and Fellow, Institute of Public Administration (IPA).

 Between 1986 and 2003, Faleke worked in several management positions in logistics- procurement, clearing and forwarding, warehousing, distribution and construction.
 In 1986, during his National Youth Service, Faleke was Purchasing Expediter at National Orthopaedic Hospital, Lagos.
 He was Material Manager at Kayo Foods Limited, Ilupeju, Lagos before moving to Tate Industries PLC as Purchasing, Clearing, Distribution and Commercial Manager.
 Faleke also served as Purchasing manager at Air Liquid PLC, and Aluminium Manufacturing Company of Nigeria (ALUMCO) PLC ending his logistics and management career with Crown Agents Ltd as Commercial Manager in 2003.